wq/django-data-wizard/README.md

 data_wizard.register(MyModel)
 ```

-If needed, you can use a [custom serializer class](#custom-serializers) to configure how the target model is validated and populated.
+The wizard will automatically create a serializer class corresponding to the target model.
+If needed, you can also use a [custom serializer class](#custom-serializers) to configure how the target model is validated and populated.

 Once everything is configured, create a data source in the Django admin, select "Import via data wizard" from the admin actions menu, and navigate through the screens described below.